tessgi/TSSCWebsite/content/pages/proposing.md

       </h2>
       <div id="collapseTypes" class="accordion-collapse collapse" aria-labelledby="headingTypes" data-bs-parent="#accordionProposalBasics" style="">
       <div class="accordion-body">
         <p>Below is a summary of the available proposal categories for the TESS GI funding.
-Please see the proposal call (TODO: ADD LINK) for more details</p>
+Please see the proposal call for more details</p>
         <table class="table">
           <thead>
             <tr>